ufidon/df/labs/lab08/README.md

 * [Linux forensics](https://youtu.be/GWTducJotGE)

 **(10%)3.
 Review questions**
-* Explain the advantages of using Linux over Windows as a computer digital platform.
+* Explain the advantages of using Linux over Windows as a computer digital forensics platform.

 **Reference**
 * [Linux LEO](https://linuxleo.com/)